kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0183 Representatives of the administrator.md

 \(a\) A designated mechanic examiner (DME) (airframe and power plant) may—

-\(1\) Accept applications for, and conduct, mechanic, oral and practical tests necessary for issuing mechanic certificates under part 65 of this chapter; and
+\(1\) Accept applications for, and conduct, mechanic, oral and practical tests necessary for issuing mechanic certificates under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]]; and

 \(2\) In the discretion of the appropriate local Flight Standards Inspector, issue temporary mechanic certificates to qualified applicants.

 \(b\) A designated parachute rigger examiner (DPRE) may—

-\(1\) Accept applications for, and conduct, oral and practical tests necessary for issuing parachute rigger certificates under part 65 of this chapter; and
+\(1\) Accept applications for, and conduct, oral and practical tests necessary for issuing parachute rigger certificates under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]]; and

 \(2\) In the discretion of the appropriate local Flight Standards Inspector, issue temporary parachute rigger certificates to qualified applicants.

 \(c\) An air traffic control tower operator examiner may—

-\(1\) Accept applications for, and conduct, written and practical tests necessary for issuing control tower operator certificates under part 65 of this chapter; and
+\(1\) Accept applications for, and conduct, written and practical tests necessary for issuing control tower operator certificates under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]]; and

 \(2\) In the discretion of the Associate Administrator for Air Traffic issue temporary control tower operator certificates to qualified applicants.

 \(d\) A designated flight engineer examiner (DFEE) may—

-\(1\) Accept applications for, and conduct, oral and practical tests necessary for issuing flight engineer certificates under part 63 of this chapter; and
+\(1\) Accept applications for, and conduct, oral and practical tests necessary for issuing flight engineer certificates under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md|part 63 of this chapter]]; and

 \(2\) In the discretion of the appropriate local Flight Standards Inspector, issue temporary flight engineer certificates to qualified applicants.

 \(e\) A designated flight navigator examiner (DFNE) may—

-\(1\) Accept applications for, and conduct, oral and practical tests necessary for issuing flight navigator certificates under part 63 of this chapter; and
+\(1\) Accept applications for, and conduct, oral and practical tests necessary for issuing flight navigator certificates under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md|part 63 of this chapter]]; and

 \(2\) In the discretion of the appropriate local Flight Standards Inspector, issue temporary flight navigator certificates to qualified applicants.

 \(f\) A designated aircraft dispatcher examiner (DADE) may—

-\(1\) Accept applications for, and conduct, written and practical tests necessary for issuing aircraft dispatcher certificates under part 65 of this chapter; and
+\(1\) Accept applications for, and conduct, written and practical tests necessary for issuing aircraft dispatcher certificates under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]]; and

 \(2\) In the discretion of the appropriate local Flight Standards Inspector, issue temporary aircraft dispatcher certificates to qualified applicants.